Mortuary cult: Ancient Egypt

 The ancient Egyptians believed in life after death and that the body was needed to house the Ba and shadow, whenever they would visit the world of the living.
-Thus, they used elaborate mummification and embalming techniques to preserve the body eternally.
-The special house for embalming was called in early times "where life endures", in later dynasties it was called "beautiful house".
-At first, the deceased was washed, shaved and then prepared for the "opening the body".
-Embalmers made a cut in the left side of the torso to remove internal organs, the only organ left in the body was the heart.
-All removed organs were burnt in early times, from the late Old Kingdom onward the embalmers dried and put them in special vessels called canopic jars.
+They used elaborate mummification and embalming techniques to preserve the body.
+The special house for embalming was originally called "where life endures" in early times and later came to be known as the "beautiful house."
+The embalming process began with washing and shaving the deceased, followed by the procedure known as "opening the body."
+Embalmers made an incision on the left side of the torso to remove the internal organs.
+The only organ left in the body was the heart.
+All removed organs were burnt in early times.
+From the late Old Kingdom onward the embalmers dried and put them in special vessels called canopic jars.
 The brain of the deceased was destroyed, removed and discarded, because the Egyptians didn't know the functions and importance of the brain.
 The body was then covered in natron salts to absorb all moisture.
 After 40 days, the flesh would shrink, and the skin would darken, leaving only hair, skin and bones.
 The dried body cavity was stuffed with resins, sawdust and/or linen to give and keep shape.
 The whole body was then wrapped in many layers of linen bandages.
 During the process, priests placed magical protective amulets between the linen layers.
 The entire mummification process took about 70 days.